MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 When using TensorFlow Lite, the tensors are allocated dynamically into the system heap.

 However when using Tensorflow Lite Micro, we must configure a `inferenceMemoryPoolSize`, which is called Arena Size, where all the input, output and intermediate tensors will be allocated.
-This is helps to have a deterministic memory usage.
+This helps achieve deterministic memory usage.

-To determine which minimal value can be set, try larger values using the Simulator, until the `MLInferenceEngine`_ succeeds.
+To figure out which minimal value can be set, try large enough values using the Simulator, until the `MLInferenceEngine`_ succeeds.
-At which point you should see such log:
+At which point you should see such log, which will help to fine tune the `inferenceMemoryPoolSize` value:

 .. code-block:: java